RSPCA: The world’s first animal welfare non-profit

 Established in London in 1824, the RSPCA was recognised as the first organisation in the world to concentrate solely on animal welfare issues.

-While the RSPCA in Australia is not directly linked to the RSPCA in the United Kingdom, it was in the UK a society with the aim of preventing cruelty to animals was first formed.
+While the RSPCA in Australia is not directly linked to the RSPCA in the United Kingdom, it was in the UK that a society with the aim of preventing cruelty to animals was first formed.

 On the evening of the June 16, 1824, a number of distinguished people including William Wilberforce assembled at the ‘Old Slaughters’ Coffee House’ in London.